 P.J. was the ultimate arbiter in maintaining the integrity of the game, and his influence will be felt forever.

 Erected by United States Golf Association.

 Location.
 40° 39.972′ N, 74° 36.845′ W. Marker is in Far Hills, New Jersey, in Somerset County.
 Marker can be reached from Far Hills Road, on the right when traveling east.
+Marker is on the grounds of the USGA Headquarters and Museum in front of the main building.
 Touch for map.
-Marker is on the grounds of the USGA Headquarters and Museum in front of the main building.
 Marker is in this post office area: Far Hills NJ 07931, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Moggy Hollow (approx. 0.7 miles away); A Place To Remember (approx. 1.1 miles away); Chief Philip Koechlein (approx. 1.4 miles away); General Highway Administration 1893-1993 (approx. 1.6 miles away); Artillery Park (approx. 1.6 miles away); The Jacobus Vanderveer House The Jacobus Vanderveer House (approx. 1.6 miles away); Far Hills Station (approx. 1.7 miles away).
+Moggy Hollow (approx. 0.7 miles away); A Place To Remember (approx. 1.1 miles away); Chief Philip Koechlein (approx. 1.4 miles away); General Highway Administration 1893-1993 (approx. 1.6 miles away); Artillery Park (approx. The Jacobus Vanderveer House (approx. 1.6 miles away); a different marker also named The Jacobus Vanderveer House (approx. 1.6 miles away); Far Hills Station (approx. 1.7 miles away).
 Touch for a list and map of all markers in Far Hills.